Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Setup of JKO flow model and assumptions

 \item[(iii)] Imperfect optimization: The learning of neural networks is a non-convex optimization typically implemented by Stochastic Gradient Descent (SGD) over mini-batches and there is no guarantee of achieving a minimizer of the empirical loss. \end{itemize}

 As a result, the learned transport $T_{n+1}$ finds a $p_{n+1} = (T_{n+1})_\# p_n$ that at most approximately minimizes \eqref{eq:JKO-obj-1b}.
-While the learned $T_{n+1}$ is usually not the exact minimizer, we assume that it is regular enough such that $p_{n+1}$ is still in $\calP_2^r$, which would hold if, e.g., $T_{n+1}$ has finite global Lipschitz constant by Lemma \ref{lemma:Tp-in-P2r} (proved in Appendix \ref{app:proofs-sec-3}).
+While the learned $T_{n+1}$ is usually not the exact minimizer, we assume that it is regular enough such that $p_{n+1}$ is still in $\calP_2^r$.
+This would hold if $T_{n+1}$ is non-degenerate and also in $L^2(p_n)$ by the following lemma proved in Appendix \ref{app:proofs-sec-3}.